 First, make a list of everything your older adult needs help with on a daily, weekly, and monthly basis.
 Being able to see the whole picture helps you choose the correct level of care.

-Next, be realistic about how much help you, family, or friends and neighbors will provide.
-It’s important to think about this in terms of long-term, ongoing help – a few weeks or months isn’t going to be enough.
+Next, be realistic about how much help you, your family, your friends, and your neighbors will provide.
+It’s essential to think about this in terms of long-term, ongoing help – a few weeks or months won’t be enough.

-After comparing those two lists, you’ll have a better sense for the tasks your older adult will need additional help with – anything that isn’t already covered.
+After comparing those two lists, you’ll have a better sense of the tasks your older adult will need additional help with – anything that isn’t already covered.

-In some cases, looking at this list makes it obvious that in home care will work best.
-In other cases, assisted living might be the clear choice.
+In some cases, looking at this list makes it evident that in-home care will work best.
+In other instances, assisted living might be the clear choice.

-Before you can choose between in home care and assisted living, it’s important to understand how they work.
+Before you can choose between in-home care and assisted living, it’s essential to understand how they work.

 Here are the basics and key pros and cons for each.